Domme tourism & sightseeing

 The position of Domme at the top of a fairly steep hill is a large part of why the village is so special.
 There are 180 degree views across the Dordogne river and surrounding countryside from the terraced belvedere area at the top of the village, from where you can also see other picturesque villages including Beynac and La Roque Gageac.

-There are also cafes here which are a very pleasant place to recover from the hill and the heat!
+You will also find cafes here which are a very pleasant place to recover from the hill and the heat!

 There are too many attractions close to Domme to list them here with numerous castles and beautiful villages (such as Beynac and La Roque Gageac), river and countryside scenery, and Sarlat, perhaps the highlight of a visit to the Dordogne, just a few kilometres to the north-east.
 See our Dordogne travel guide for many more suggestions.